shentufoundation/mainnet/shentu-2.2/distribution/README.md

 - Before Shentu v2.8.0 upgrade (before block height 15094300), those whose account full assets (Balance,Staked-Delegated,Staked-Unbonding,Rewards) is greater than 1CTK can receive 10CTK.

-## When does distribution start and end?
+## When does the program start and end?

 - Start: September 28th, 2023
 - End: October 31st, 2023

 ## How to receive distribution?

-The rewards will be distributed through **DeepWallet**, a trusted and secure platform of Shentu Chain.
-Detailed instructions and guidelines for claiming the rewards:
+The gratitude will be distributed through **DeepWallet**, a trusted and secure platform of Shentu Chain.
+Detailed instructions and guidelines for claiming:

 1. Login to [DeepWallet](https://wallet.shentu.technology/login)
 2. Import Shentu account if it wasn’t imported